chn-lee-yumi/MaterialSearch/README_EN.md

 Note that the first run will automatically download the models.
 The download speed may be slow, so please be patient.
 If the network is poor, the model download may fail.
 In that case, simply rerun the program.

 1. Install the dependencies before first use: `pip install -U -r requirements.txt`.
-For Windows systems, you can double-click on `install.bat` (for NVIDIA GPU acceleration) or `install_cpu.bat` (for pure CPU).
+For Windows systems, use `requirements_windows.txt` instead, or you can double-click on `install.bat`.
-2. If you plan to use GPU acceleration, run the benchmark to determine whether the CPU or GPU is faster: `python benchmark.py`.
-For Windows systems, you can double-click on `benchmark.bat`.
-Note that GPU is not necessarily faster than CPU; on my Mac, CPU is faster.
-3. If it is not the CPU that is fastest, modify the `DEVICE` settings in the configuration file to correspond to the appropriate device (refer to the configuration instructions below for how to modify the configuration).
-4. Start the program: `python main.py`.
+2. Start the program: `python main.py`.
 For Windows systems, you can double-click on `run.bat`.

 If you encounter any issues with the version dependencies in `requirements.txt` (for example, if a library version is too new and causes errors), please provide feedback by opening an issue.
 I will add version range restrictions.

-If you encounter issues with hardware support but are unable to use GPU acceleration, please update the torch version according to the [PyTorch documentation](https://pytorch.org/get-started/locally/).

 To use the "Download Video Segments" feature, you need to install `ffmpeg`.
 If you are using Windows, remember to add the directory where `ffmpeg.exe` is located to the `PATH` environment variable.
 You can refer to a [Bing search](https://bing.com/search?q=windows+add+path+environment+variable) for instructions.